dschalk/monads-for-functional-javascript/README.md

   }
 ```
 ## MonadItter example
 MonadItter instance mMZ3 calls its bnd() method three times.
-User input releases it three times, each time supplying a number to the quadratic equation `ax*ax + bx + c = 0 `.
+User input releases it three times, each time supplying a number to the quadratic equation `a*x*x + b*x + c = 0 `.
 When mMZ3 is released the third time, an attempt is made to find solutions using the quadratic formula.
 Here is the code:
 ```javascript
   const quad$ = sources.DOM
     .select('#quad').events('keypress')  // Motorcycle way to get user input.